BradleyCulley/bradleyculley.github.io/_posts/2023-12-22-the-cross-cultural-experience.md

 The axioms of your childhood - those stars in the sky - while oftentimes powerful and reasonable, were cultural motifs all along.</p>

 <p>The effect is a double dose, really.
-That's because anyone of reasonable intellect must conclude that it's not just the cultural motifs of society A that are not, after all, some fundamental laws of life, but rather that neither those of A _nor_ those of B are.</p>
+That's because anyone of reasonable intellect must conclude that it's not just the cultural motifs of society A that are not, in fact, some fundamental laws of life, but rather that neither those of A _nor_ those of B are.</p>

 <p>And so, what remains?</p>